|

 screw thread (some may think that excessive)

-with chalk: VL, VR, HL, HR {Vorne=front,
+chalk: VL, VR, HL, HR {Vorne=front, Hinter=back}{Links=Left,

-- Do Not oil wheel studs !
-The place that sold me last
+- Do Not oil or grease wheel studs !
+Just clean the studs

-wouldn't approve of that, not sure I do)
+on the studs (many people wouldn't approve of that, not sure I

 - The place that sold me summer tyres also used an electric